https://invisible-island.net/ncurses/man/

 not "may be" performed. ncurses deliberately does not guarantee that

-this will occur, to leave open the possibility of smarter optimization
+this occurs, to leave open the possibility of better optimization of

-Neither SVr4 curses nor X/Open Curses specify whether the current
+Neither SVr4 curses nor X/Open Curses specify whether these functions

 SEE ALSO